getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/user-feedback-example/laravel.md

-For Laravel 5 up to 5.4 you need to open up ``App/Exceptions/Handler.php`` and extend the `render` method to make sure the 500 error is rendered as a view correctly, in 5.5+ this step is not required anymore an you can skip ahead to the next one:
+For Laravel 5 up to 5.4 you need to open up ``App/Exceptions/Handler.php`` and extend the `render` method to make sure the 500 error is rendered as a view correctly, in 5.5+ this step is not required anymore and you can skip ahead to the next one:

 ```php
 <?php